 Employment Contracts in Canada

 There are four main types of employment contracts businesses use: permanent, fixed-term, casual, and zero-hour.
-The contract you receive is based on your employment status and must be agreed upon with the employer to ensure both parties are accept the terms.
+The contract you receive is based on your employment status and must be agreed upon with the employer to ensure both parties accept the terms.

 For example, in Canada, zero-hour and casual labour contracts can have “no guaranteed minimum hours” and place “no obligation on the employer to provide work.”
 Instead, the pay can be “pro-rated in line with hours worked.”